raredigits/rare-scripts/copy-to-clipboard/README.md

 - Works with links, text, code, addresses.
 - Scales from one icon to hundreds without extra listeners.

-If an element should be copied, mark it with `data-copy`.
+If an element should be copied, mark it with `data-copy`.<br>
-If the icon should copy something specific, tell it where.
+If the icon should copy something specific, tell it where with `data-copy-target`.

 Everything else is none of the script’s business.

 Visit the [Rare Styles website](https://raredigits.io/scripts/copy-to-clipboard/) to see this script in action.

+## Changelog

+### v2.0.0

+- Changed required selector to `.copy-data-icon`, legacy markup no longer supported
+- Updated CSS to render icons via: `: before` with `content: attr (data-icon)`
+- Replaced Material Icons `<span>` integration with a generic `<button>` element
+- Introduced `data-icon` attribute for icon state control instead of inner text
+- Improved clipboard API handling; deprecated fallback kept as backup